 Why do many SERP hits lead to my main page, where there is no content?is a normal question.
 Many blog owners think that the search engines, as they index a blog, are executing one big magic trick.

-Many bloggers think that their blogs will be indexed, and will appear in Search Engine Results Pages (aka "SERPs"), automatically.
+Some blog owners think that their blogs will be indexed, and will appear in Search Engine Results Pages (aka "SERPs"), automatically.
 They are wrong, though - there is no magic here.

 - Main page indexing, from "Index my blog!" requests.
 The more often you request re indexing, the more often your blog will be re indexed.